-The unemployment gap between the North and the rest of England were regionally concentrated falls in the demand for labour (most notably in the North East and North West), particularly affecting those with less education.
-The current unemployment rate is markedly higher in the North at 9% as compared to 7% in the rest of England and a higher proportion of the working age population are not in the labour market at all (24%).
+The difference in economic growth between the North and the rest of England has had major implications for people's chances of employment.
+Over the past 20 years the North has consistently had lower employment rates than the South for both men and women This is associated with the lasting effects of de-industrialisation.
+In the latter part of the 20th century, there were regionally concentrated falls in the demand for labour (most notably in the North East and North West), particularly affecting those with less education.31 The current unemployment rate is markedly higher in the North at 9% as compared to 7% in the rest of England and a higher proportion of the working age population are not in the labour market at all (24%).
 This 'economic inactivity' in the North is partly caused by high levels of disability with 9% of the working age population claiming disability benefits.
-32